wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 Using OutlineViewer to verify that the program is working
 ---------------------------------------------------------

-.. image:: images/verifying-smartdashboard-is-working/outlineviewer.png

 You can verify that the robot program is generating SmartDashboard values by using the OutlineViewer program.
-This is a java program, OutlineViewer.jar that is located in the ``USERHOME\wpilib\tools`` folder.
-It is run with the command: ``java -jar OutlineViewer-with-dependencies.jar``.
+This is a java program, ``OutlineViewer.jar``, that is located in ``~/wpilib/YYYY/tools`` (where YYYY is the year and ~ is ``C:\Users\Public`` on Windows).

+OutlineViewer is downloaded as part of the WPILib Offline Installer.
+For more information, see the :ref:`Windows/macOS/Linux installation guides <docs/getting-started/getting-started-frc-control-system/wpilib-setup:WPILib Installation Guide>`.
+In Visual Studio Code, press **Ctrl + Shift + P** and type WPILib or click the WPILib logo in the top right to launch the WPILib Command Palette and select **Start Tool**, then select **OutlineViewer**.

 In the host box, enter your roboRIO hostname (``roboRIO-####.local`` where ``####`` is your team number with no leading zeroes).
-Then click ``Start Client``.
+Then, click ``Start Client``.

 Look at the second row in the table, the value ``SmartDashboard/Counter`` is the variable written to the SmartDashboard via NetworkTables.
 As the program runs you should see the value increasing (``41.0`` in this case).
-If you don't see this variable in the OutlineViewer then you should look for something wrong with the robot program or the network configuration.
+If you don't see this variable in the OutlineViewer, look for something wrong with the robot program or the network configuration.

+.. image:: images/verifying-smartdashboard-is-working/outlineviewer.png